An official website of the United States government

 These points of interest are also shown below on the South Rim Pocket Map and Services Guide.
 When you enter the park, you will receive a paper copy of this map.

-Two shuttle bus routes operate from December 1, 2023, through February 29, 2024.
-Kaibab Rim (Orange) Route, right, transports visitors to S. Kaibab Trailhead and outstanding views at Yaki Point.
-Village (Blue) Route, center, connects Visitor Center with lodges, campgrounds, Backcountry Information Center, and Market Plaza (market, outdoor ATM, post office).
-Hermit Road (Red) Route resumes March 1.
-Tusayan (Purple) Route will resume service during summer 2024.
+This winter, two shuttle bus routes are in service from December 1, through February 28.
+The Kaibab Rim (Orange) Route, shown on the right, transports visitors to S. Kaibab Trailhead, outstanding scenic views at Yaki Point, and Yavapai Geology Museum.
+The Village (Blue) Route, in the center, connects the Visitor Center with lodges, campgrounds, Backcountry Information Center, and Market Plaza (general store and post office).

 When walking or cycling at the Grand Canyon, make sure to take your time and carry food and water with you.
 The South Rim of Grand Canyon averages 7,000 feet / 2,134 meters above sea level.
 Visitors with respiratory or heart problems may experience difficulties.
 Exercising at this elevation can be strenuous.